MatoPlus/ProjectWitchCraft/README.md

 + PyGame (for python2 or for python3 if not found.)

 # Usage
-To run the program, simpliy execute main.py.
+To run the program, simply execute main.py.

 # Important Note
 + I do not own any of the sound or image files containing in this project.